 Figure 2: Arista FlexRoute Engine for longest-prefix-match lookups compared to alternatives

 Past, Present and Future Internet GrowthGeoff Huston, the Chief Scientist at APNIC, the Asia Pacific Regional Internet Registry has been providing research, analysis and commentary on the global internet routing table for close to a more than a decade.
-In January 2019 Geoff, as part of APNIC Labs, published an analysis of the Internet routing table in 2018 building upon previous years’ analysis and commentary on the topic.
+In January 2023 Geoff, as part of APNIC Labs, published an analysis of the Internet routing table in 2022 building upon previous years’ analysis and commentary on the topic.

 The exact number of IPv4 and IPv6 prefixes that make up the internet varies depending on location and localized summarization, however the broad number of prefixes is quite clear, so too are the trends.
 Using the passive measurement point of the global routing table from AS131072 and its data from the perspective of Australia and Japan in the APNIC region, the data collected shows IPv4 and IPv6 prefix space expansion as follows:

 |Table 1: Historic growth of IPv4 and IPv6 announcements (source: Geoff Huston / APNIC Labs Table 1 & 2 from )

-Taking into account the Regional Internet Registry prefix allocations and actual prefix route announcements (e.g. more specific prefixes advertised) and how that trend has increased over time, with a view to what future prefix announcements, updates and deaggregation will likely happen based on historic trends, the same report provides predictions for the future expected growth.
+The analysis provides very useful insights on how the number of prefixes in the internet have been growing & the difference in growth rates for IPv4 versus IPv6 prefixes; Taking into account the Regional Internet Registry prefix allocations and actual prefix route announcements (e.g. more specific prefixes advertised) and how that trend has increased over time, with a view to what future prefix announcements, updates and deaggregation will likely happen based on historic trends, the same report provides predictions for the future expected growth.
 IPv6 is a little harder to predict, so the report provides predictions based both on linear growth (L) and exponential growth (E), with the reality most likely somewhere between the two: